houmain/keymapper/README.md

 # map E to F when Virtual1 is NOT down
 !Virtual1 E >> F

-# keep G hold as long as Virtual1 is down
+# keep G held as long as Virtual1 is down
 Virtual1 >> G
 ```